cockroachlabs/open-sourced-interview-process/SalesExercises.md

 - Walk me through why you identified these three companies?

+## **Title: Project Management - Customer Outreach**

+**Please note:** This interview is a build on the Campaign Process interview.

+**Overview:** When an SDR creates a cadence, the process is not simply about starting and sending.
+It’s building a cadence that ensures the outreach is going to be successful and not sound like spam.

+**Candidate Prep:** Based on the 1-2 profiles that you built with the interviewer in the Campaign Process exercise, outline how you would tailor outreach based on your contact’s role at their company.
+Keep in mind that it is important for SDRs to send unique content to people in different roles and that the cadence will also shift depending on the role.
+Additionally, think about how would you determine if the content and cadences are effective.

 ## **Title: Campaign Process - Customer Outreach**

 **Overview:** Please create an outbound campaign of 3-5 steps funneling into the sales flow.
 Pick one company that you identified in your take-home and choose one person from the company that you would be communicating with.